darkpanda08/url-shortner/README.md

 # URL Shortner

-An basic URL Shortner application written in Nodejs.
+A basic URL Shortner application written in Nodejs.
 It uses ExpressJS, Mongoose, EJS, ShortId and http-errors packages.

-The application generates short URL for any long URl provided and if the URL was generated previously it resturns the same short URL insteaed of creating a new one.
+The application generates a short URL for any long URL provided and if the URL was generated previously it returns the same short URL instead of creating a new one.

 ## Installation